piyushkushwah/JavascriptNotes/JS Notes/objects/garbageCollection.md

 Conclusion

 After removing the references to father and mother.husband, these objects are now unreachable.
-As a result, they become eligible for garbage collection.
-The garbage collector will eventually reclaim the memory used by these unreachable objects, keeping the memory usage efficient.
+As a result, they become eligible for garbage collection.<br> The garbage collector will eventually reclaim the memory used by these unreachable objects, keeping the memory usage efficient.